Achieving digital transformation in retail through the adoption of PLM tools

 - after going live

-2. The creation of appropriate educational content
+2. Creation of tailored educational content

 This includes: